CyclotronResearchCentre/quiQI_simulations/README.md

-# quiQI_simultations
+# quiQI_simulations
-Some sims for the quiQI project
+Some simulations for the quiQI project